 Highview Capital Management Background

 Highview was formed in 2019 and opened for business as an investment advisor in 2020.
-The firm is registed with the SEC and is owned by Micahel McNitt, Mark Sansoterra and Nicklaus Streit.
+The firm is registered with the SEC and is owned by Micahel McNitt, Mark Sansoterra and Nicklaus Streit.

-Wealth management, which combines discetionary investment management with financial planning or consulting services, is the primary service offered at Highview.
+Wealth management, which combines discretionary investment management with financial planning or consulting services, is the primary service offered at Highview.

 Highview Capital Management Investment Strategy

-Asset allocation is the core principal that guides Highviews investment strategies.
+Asset allocation is the core principle that guides Highview investment strategies.
 The firm may rely on strategic asset allocation, dynamic asset allocation, tactical asset allocation or core-satellite asset allocation when managing client portfolios.

-As for the specific investments that comprise client portfolios, the firm invests in individual stocks, bonds, exchange-traded funds, mutual funds and other public and private securities or investments.
+As for the specific investments that comprise client portfolios, the firm invests in individual stocks, bonds, exchange-traded funds, mutual funds, options and other public and private securities or investments.